shawky2002020/shawky2002020/README.md

 # 💫 About Me:
-👋 Welcome, I'm Shawky Ahmad Shawky, Computer Engineer with a focus on the MEAN stack.
+👋 Welcome, I'm Shawky Ahmad Shawky, Computer Engineer student @Ainshams University with a focus on the MEAN stack.
 Skilled in developing dynamic web applications, Check out my projects !🚀

 ## 🌐 Socials: